microplastics-field-manual/microplastics-field-manual.github.io/pages/10-reporting-and-data-release.md

     This provides information such as how much microplastic was detected per collection and enables comparisons of microplastic load with other work to better understand how much plastic is in the environment.
 Reporting units (e.g., MPs m<sup>-3</sup>, particle m<sup>-2</sup> d<sup>-1</sup>) should be considered during the sampling design phase and checked for applicability to the research question.
 Although reporting units are often related to specific research goals, providing supplementary information with the raw data or transformed data in complementary units is recommended to allow broadscale comparisons among studies.

 2. **Physical characteristics**
-    This provides information on the types of microplastics present in the environment, and is essential given the diversity of microplastic shapes, sizes and colours.
+    This provides information on the types of microplastics present in the environment, and is essential given the diversity of microplastic types, sizes and colours.
 This information can provide both knowledge on the risks associated with the presence of different microplastic types and assist managers in making informed decisions to reduce the input of key plastic items into the environment.

 3. **Chemical characteristics**
     This provides information on the polymer types, presence of additives or other chemicals, as well as potential evidence of weathering (e.g., age, biofilm, degradation).